 Official State Dog of Delaware

-Delaware designated the golden retriever as the official state dog August 03, 2016 (expires August 03, 2017).
-All State Dogs
+Delaware designated the golden retriever as the official dog of the state on August 03, 2016 (designation expired August 03, 2017).
+All State Dogs & Cats

 AN ACT TO AMEND TITLE 29 OF THE DELAWARE CODE RELATING TO THE DESIGNATION OF A STATE DOG.